ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 only a single type of services to deploy.
 This is, of course, false in most cases.

+The creation of many different microservices implies that there will be as many pipelines as there are microservices but in reality some microservices will have very similar technology stacks.
 The first problem with deploying many microservices is that you will need to provision many pipelines, with different instances and different definitions according to the type of services.

 The worst possible scenario is that you have a pipeline definition on each code repository you have.
 This would mean that whenever you